Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 ### Troubleshooting

-If the SDK can't connect to the OneAgent ([Current SDK state](#current-sdk-state) is not `ACTIVE`) verify that a matching version of OneAgent is used *and required before* the SDK module.
+If the SDK cannot connect to the OneAgent ([Current SDK state](#current-sdk-state) is not `ACTIVE`) verify that a matching version of OneAgent is used *and loaded before* the SDK module.

 Verify that OneAgent is working as intended (see [Dynatrace OneAgent](https://www.dynatrace.com/technologies/nodejs-monitoring/)).

 You should ensure that you have set [LoggingCallbacks](#set-callbacks-for-logging).

-OneAgent transparently wrap *supported* libraries to add context information.
-For every yet *unsupported* module [Pass Context](#pass-context) can be used to provide transactional context to callbacks.
+OneAgent transparently wraps *supported* libraries to add context information.
+For every currently *unsupported* module [Pass Context](#pass-context) can be used to provide transactional context to callbacks.

 ## API Concepts

-Common concepts of the Dynatrace OneAgent SDK are explained the [Dynatrace OneAgent SDK repository](https://github.com/Dynatrace/OneAgent-SDK).
+Common concepts of the Dynatrace OneAgent SDK are explained in the [Dynatrace OneAgent SDK repository](https://github.com/Dynatrace/OneAgent-SDK).

 ### OneAgentSDK object

-The first step is to acquire an OneAgent SDK API object by calling `createInstance()`.
+The first step is to acquire a OneAgent SDK API object by calling `createInstance()`.
 The resulting object holds methods to create tracers, administrative methods (e.g. check SDK state, install logging callbacks) and `passContext()`.
 Every call to `createInstance()` will return a new API object allowing the user to install separate logging callbacks for separate use cases.

 ```js
 const Sdk = require('@dynatrace/oneagent-sdk');